 The District Trainer shall, in conjunction with the DGE, assist in the planning, programming, and determining the logistical details of the District Assembly and PETS Training, and others as deemed appropriate by the Governor and DGE.
 The details of funding for these events will be found in Article 3, Section 3 of the By-Laws of District 6960.

 Section 6.
-Rules and Procedure Committee Section 6a.
+Governors Council Committee Section 6a.
 Duties

 Advise and counsel the District Governor, District Officers, and club presidents on matters of parliamentary procedure and changes in the Rotary International Manual of Procedure as amended by the Council on Legislation.
 Review and administer all proposed legislation.
+General counsel and support as needed for the current District Governor during their year.

 Section 6b.
 Makeup of the Committee

-Chairman (Selected by the DGE)
+Chair Immediate Past District Governor

-Members (Selected by the DGE)
+DGE

-Term is to be three (3) years with the prior agreement of the DGN and DGND
+DGN

-10
+Two Past District Governors appointed by DGE before the start of their year

-Size of the Committee is to be limited to four (4) members plus the Chair
+DGND at time of nomination

 Section 7.
 Membership Development and Extension Committee Section 7a.
 Purpose

 The committee will identify, market and implement membership development strategies within the District that are appropriate for the District and will